wagtail/rfcs/draft/011-revisions-api.rst

     POST /api/pages/revisions/?page_id=1&current_revision_id=1

 Note that this doesn't mean that the user is told they must refresh the page and lose their changes.
-It may even be possible to resolve conflicts manually by retriving the latest revision and merging the two.
+It may even be possible to resolve conflicts manually by retrieving the latest revision and merging the two.
 This process is out of scope for this RFC though.